sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-02/fiori-ios-scpms-teched19-02.md

     !![Xcode Main Storyboard](fiori-ios-scpms-teched19-03.gif)

-3. Thinking ahead, we know that we want to have navigation to various screens from the overview screen.
+3. Thinking ahead, you know that you want to have navigation to various screens from the overview screen.
 Using a Navigation Controller and embedding the just-created View Controller in it allows us to use the power of the Navigation Controller for navigation.
-The Navigation Controller handles the navigation stack for you, which is exactly what we want.
+The Navigation Controller handles the navigation stack for you, which is exactly what you want.

     Select the added View Controller and click **Editor > Embed In > Navigation Controller**.
 This will embed your View Controller in a Navigation Controller.
 You should see the Navigation Bar appear in the View Controller.